MicrosoftDocs/MIMDocs/MIMDocs/microsoft-identity-manager-2016-graph-b2b-scenario.md

 #### Configure Anchors

-On the Configure Anchor screen, configuring the anchor attribute is a required step. by default, use the id attribute for user mapping.
+On the Configure Anchor screen, configuring the anchor attribute is a required step. by default, use the ID attribute for user mapping.

 ![](media/microsoft-identity-manager-2016-graph-b2b-scenario/9377ab7b760221517a431384689c8c76.png)